dpchris/MLVA/README.txt

-(insert size for "chromosome" is calculated for circular chromosome) --full-locus-name : header will be full locus name instead of reduced locus name --predicted-PCR-size-table : output a supplementary table with all predicted PCR sizes
+(insert size for "chromosome" is calculated for circular chromosome) --full-locus-name : header will be full locus name instead of reduced locus name --predicted-PCR-size-table : output a supplementary table with all predicted PCR sizes --flanking-seq <int>: add flanking column in <output.csv>, flanking are the sequences before and after the insert (primers inculded), you can chose the size of flanking sequences <int>

 primers format : primers name must be written as shown below in primers_file :
 <locus_name>_<pattern_size>bp_<insert_size_in_reference_genome>bp_<corresponding allele coding convention>U	forward_primer	reverse_primer